estherbod/cohmo/README.md

 # cohmo
-Coordination Helper for Mathematical Olympiads
+Coordination Helper for Mathematical Olympiads (or maybe a mispelling of cohomology?)